 - Common Sense Journalism: Doug Fisher, an author based in South Carolina, blogs a view of common sense journalism in new and old media.

-- The Editorialiste: From New York City, Andrew Nusca offers his writing about media issues.
+- The Editorialiste: From New York City, NY, Andrew Nusca offers his writing about media issues.

 - Lost Remote: Lost Remote discusses the future of TV and the business of journalism.

 - Institute for Analytic Journalism: This institute researches and develops non-traditional analytic methods and tools for journalism.